tecnickcom/gogen/README.md

 This is a command-line tool to quickly generate GO services, applications and libraries with a common set of features and reusable logic.

+For an equivalent project in Python please check [PyGen](https://github.com/tecnickcom/pygen).

 Each GO project built with this tool adheres to the set of conventions detailed in the following articles:

 * [Software Naming](https://technick.net/guides/software/software_naming)